lrzjason/T2ITrainer/README.md

 - Step 4.
 Install other dependencies from requirements.txt
 - Step 5.
 Download the Kolors Model Files (optional, must if you train Kolors)
 - Step 6.
 Download the SD3.5 Large Model Files (optional, must if you train SD3.5 Large)
+- Step 6.
+Download the SD3.5 Medium Model Files (optional, must if you train SD3.5 Medium)
+  - **Note:** If you already have SD3.5 Large downloaded, you can only download the SD3.5 Medium transformer subfolder and replace it to the sd3.5 Large transformer subfolder.
 ```
 git clone https://github.com/lrzjason/T2ITrainer.git
 cd T2ITrainer